Updated: Dec 11, 2020

 Here are some tips to help make your in-person voting day a little easier:

 1. Bring a small camping/lawn chair with you to sit and wait.

-2. Bring a small bag with a light blanket, snacks, water, and any meds you might need for a headache or just so you don't miss your daytime dose.
+2. Bring a small bag with a light blanket, snacks, water, and any meds you might need for a headache or so that you don't miss your daytime dose.

-💧 Go light on the water though, you might not have access to a bathroom and you don't want to leave line to find one!
+💧 Go light on the water though, you might not have access to a bathroom, and you don't want to leave the line to find one!

 The History of Voting

 And if you would like to know a little more history on voting from 1788 - 2000, there is some great information provided by one of my old teaching favorites, Scholastic!

 Just click on the photo for the info.!